How to make gazpacho – a Spaniard’s guide

 Gazpacho recipes varies from region to region (as well from home to home) but the main ingredient is usually tomatoes, followed by cucumbers.

-On top of that, Gazpacho is an all-around favorite: it’s a perfect entree for any meal, it tastes equally well during or after meals, and you can drink it at any time of the day.
+As to when it’s served, gazpacho is truly an all-around: it’s a perfect entree for any meal, it tastes equally well during or after meals, and you can drink it at any time of the day.

 Ingredients to make gazpacho andaluz